Greg Alexander: Return to the Panthers

 Alexander eventually returned to Penrith in 1997 after his stint in New Zealand and stayed on until his retirement in 1999.
 His early-season form for the Panthers in the new Super League competition saw him selected at halfback for his first game for NSW since 1991 in the Super League Tri-series.
 After starring in NSW's 38–10 win over Queensland in the first game of the series.

 In total, Alexander played 228 games for the Panthers, scored 100 tries, kicked 343 goals and 14 field goals, tallying 1,100 career points for the club.
 To date, he is one of only seven players ever score over 100 tries and over 1,000 points for a single club in top grade Australian rugby league.
 The others being Terry Lamb (Canterbury-Bankstown), Ryan Girdler (Penrith Panthers), Hazem El Masri (Canterbury-Bankstown Bulldogs), Darren Lockyer (Brisbane Broncos), Luke Burt (Parramatta Eels) and Jarrod Croker (Canberra Raiders).

 Life after football

 After his retirement from football in 1999, Alexander embarked on a media career in both radio and television.
 He currently works as a host for Foxtel's Fox Sports station.
 He also hosts the nightly Sports Today program with John Gibbs on Sydney radio station 2UE.

 On 24 October 2000, he was awarded the Australian Sports Medal for his rugby league achievements.

 On 25 June 2016, he was inducted into the Penrith Panthers hall of fame alongside Grahame Moran, Royce Simmons, and Craig Gower.
+On 28 August 2023, Alexander was informed by the NSWRL board that his contract would not be renewed as advisor to the New South Wales coaching staff.
+Alexander had been in the role since 2018.

 Personal life

 Alexander is the brother-in-law of fellow former Penrith, NSW and Australian teammate Mark Geyer, and of former Penrith, Western Reds and Newcastle second rower, Peter Shiels, both of whom married his sisters.
 He is also the brother-in-law of former St. George Illawarra Dragons hooker Cameron King, who is the younger brother of his wife Tanya.
+He is uncle to Penrith Panthers second rower Mavrik Geyer.

+Alexander has appeared in several road safety awareness campaigns with his former Penrith teammate Brad Fittler.

+As of 2024, Alexander's son Braith plays for the Sydney Roosters in the New South Wales Cup.